-A few institutions have published their experiences with sinonasal cancers [1,3,4,5,6,7], but these institutional case series each have fewer than 75 patients and represent different perspectives in treatment era and overall approach to sinonasal cancers.
-An early case series from the University of Florida reviews the experience with a primarily radiotherapy-only approach, with 52% 5-year actuarial survival [3], while a more recent case series from the M.D.
-Anderson Cancer Center with more inclusion of surgery and post-operative radiotherapy achieved 82% 5-year survival.
+A few institutions have published their experiences with sinonasal cancers [1,3,4,5,6,7], but these institutional case series each have fewer than 75 patients and represent different perspectives treatment and overall approach to sinonasal cancers over prolonged time periods.
+The University of Florida experience using primarily radiotherapy-only approach and combined radiotherapy surgical approach found the control rate with radiotherapy alone was 43%, while combined modality was 84% with primary surgery followed by radiation.( Mendenhall WM, Amdur RJ, Morris CG, et al. Carcinoma of the nasal cavity and paranasal sinuses.
+Laryngoscope2009;119:899–906. ).
+Similarily the M.D.
+Anderson Cancer Center experience with more inclusion of surgery and post-operative radiotherapy achieved 82% 5-year survival.
 Case studies have suggested a rate of local recurrence of 28-41% and 5-year actuarial survival rates of 40-82%.

-Given the limited individual institutional experiences with sinonasal cancer and the incomplete understanding of surgery in initial management, we sought to examine contemporary patterns of sinonasal cancer surgery.
+While surgery in combination with radition plays a definitive role in the management of many sinonasal cancers, limited data exists regarding how surgical care is delivered across the United States.
+Sinonasal and skull base surgery is specialized surgery that benefits from multidisciplinary teams, with potential for immediate severe or life threatening complications which may availiability of surgical treatment.
+We sought to examine contemporary patterns of sinonasal cancer surgery.
 In this study, through analysis of a national inpatient database, we investigate the surgical outcomes of patients who underwent sinonasal cancer surgery and evaluate the impact of hospital volume on short-term outcomes.

 Materials and Methods